Erskine Park

 Erskine Park has shown very soft population growth performance across periods assessed by AreaSearch

-Erskine Park's population was 6,486 as of August 2021 according to the Census.
-By June 2024, it had decreased to approximately 6,458, a drop of 28 people (0.4%).
-This change is inferred from ABS data showing an estimated resident population of 6,461 in June 2024 and the validation of 13 new addresses since the Census date.
-The population density was around 769 persons per square kilometer, comparable to averages across locations assessed by AreaSearch.
-Natural growth contributed approximately 63.3% of overall population gains during recent periods.
+Erskine Park's population was approximately 6,486 as of April 2021 according to the census.
+By June 2024, it had decreased to around 6,460, a drop of 26 people (0.4%).
+This decrease is inferred from ABS estimated resident population data and validated new addresses since the census date.
+The population density was approximately 770 persons per square kilometer, similar to averages seen across other locations assessed by AreaSearch.
+Natural growth contributed about 63.3% of overall population gains during recent periods.

 Frequently Asked Questions - Population